juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/03_Joining_Tables_and_Census_Data.md

   ![Excel Final Table](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/03_Joining_Tables_and_Census_Data/07_Excel_Final_Table.png)

   * Finally, save your file as a .csv file.
 If you are on a Mac, make sure you save your file as `Windows Comma Separated (.csv)`.
 There seems to be a problem with the line endings when you save it as the default .csv format.
+I am saving my file as `B05002.csv`.
 * Re-formating in a text editor:
   * If you don't have Excel, or you don't want to use it, you can also re-format your file in a simple text editor.
 Here, I'll use the default Mac TextEdit application.
 You can also use your Windows Notepad or Sublime Text.
 As a side note, I highly recommend [Sublime Text](https://www.sublimetext.com/) as a text editor, specially if you are going to be doing some coding.
   * First, open the original census table ('ACS_14_5YR_B05002_with_ann.csv') with your text editor.

   ![Text Edit Table](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/03_Joining_Tables_and_Census_Data/08_Text_Edit_Table.png)

   * Next, before you modify the file, save it as something else, so that you don't overwrite the original one.
 In my case I will save it as B05002_Text_Edit.
-Mac will automatically save it as a .txt file, which is not the right format.
-However, once we are done modifying the file we will change the extension back to .csv.
-For now, .txt is fine.
+TextEdit or Notepad will automatically save it as a .txt file, which is fine.
   * Next, you need to replace the first line (the one that goes from 'GEO.id' to 'HD02_VD15') with the right headers.
 However, since we are not deleting the columns for the margins of error we need to add those headers.
 The new first line should be something like this:
     * `GeoID,GeoID2,GeoDisplay,TotalPop,MOTotP,Native,MONat,InState,MOIS,OtherSt,MOOthS,OtherNE,MONE,OtherMW,MOMW,OtherS,MOS,OtherW,MOW,N_Out,MONatO,PuertoR,MOPR,USIsland,MOIsl,AbroadAP,MOAbr,Foreign,MOFrg,FrgNat,MOFrgNt,FrgNonC,MOFrgNC`
     * Notice all the MO (margin of error) and the commas separating all the headers.
 These are very important.